odoo/documentation/content/developer/tutorials/getting_started/04_basicmodel.rst

     $ ./odoo-bin --addons-path=addons,../enterprise/,../tutorials/ -d rd-demo -u estate

-``-u estate`` means we want to upgrade the ``estate`` module, i.e. the ORM will apply database schema changes.
-In this case it creates a new table. ``-d rd-demo`` means that the upgrade should be performed on the ``rd-demo`` database. ``-u`` should always be used in combination with ``-d``.
+``-u estate`` means we want to upgrade the ``estate`` module, i.e., the ORM will apply database schema changes.
+In this case, it creates a new table. ``-d rd-demo`` means that the upgrade should be performed on the ``rd-demo`` database. ``-u`` should always be used in combination with ``-d``.

-During the startup you should see the following warnings:
+During the startup, you should see the following warnings:

 .. code-block:: text